ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Email
 Good old email is a must have for writers.
 Command line has numbers of solid email clients.
 I use Alpine.
 Its simple, user friendly but the composing messages (editor) is very limited.
 I think mutt has a lot better integration with vim for writing longer emails.

+## Voice Memos

+Writers are often struck with inspiration.
+Complex ideas are difficult to write down without proper pre thinking.
+The best is to quickly voice record and come back to listen when time permits.
+Command line has three primary tools to record voice.
+I am sure there are more that I am unaware of .
+Lets first look at the oldest of all .
+The good old SoX.

+### SoX - Sound Exchange

+It doesn't get simpler than SoX.
+All you need  to say on command line is

+	rec voice-memo.wav
+	# It will record a voice memo in wav format
+	rec voice-memo.ogg
+	#will do the same in ogg format

+To save space on your disc you can always convert .wav or .ogg files into mp3s

+	lame voice-memo.wav voice-memo.mp3

+Converting wav files to mp3 format yields a 90% space savings but mp3 is not a free format.
+Rather use open .ogg format that sometimes give even better results than mp3 in terms of space saving without any perceptible loss in audio quality.
+SoX can convert to .ogg without any other package (eg lame)

+	sox voice-memo.wav voice-memo.ogg

+The recorded files can be played with

+	play voice-memo.wav (or ogg or mp3)

+In addition to record and play , SoX can be used to do many sound files operations as well effects.
+For example, we can trim a file out of an exiting file , concatenate multiple files, mix files.
+Increase or reduce volume, echo , chorus, noise reduction.
+SoX can also automagically record from a audio input (eg CDs ) or rip streaming audio.

+### Alsa utilities

+ALSA stands for `Advanced Linux Sound Architecture`.
+The primary goal of ALSA project was to give Linux a 'plug and play' capability for identifying computer sound cards.
+In essence Alsa works as the software interface for the sound hardware.
+Alsa builds over `Open Sound System (OSS)` the default sound system in Unix.

+In addition to hardware interfaces, Alsa provides simple utilities to record and play sounds.

+	arecord -f cd voice-memo.wav
+	#will record a compact disk quality voice memo.
+(44100 Hz, 16 bit , Stereo)
+	arecord -f dat voice-memo.wav
+	#will record a better sound if your PC sound card supprts (48000 Hz , 16 bit , Stereo)
+	aplay voice-memo.wav #will play the recoded file.

+Once you have the recorded files , you can use SoX for sound operations as well effects.

+In my experience, the files recorded with `arecord` sounded a little better than `rec` though my test wasn't properly bench marked and my equipment is really old.

+### ffmpeg

+ffmpeg is primarily a video converter but it can be used for sound recording on command line.

+	ffmpeg -f alsa -ac 2 -i pulse voice-memo.wav
+	# should record your microphone.

 # Fun Stuff

 Yes, we need to indulge sometimes.
 Writing is not an easy job.
 Mind needs to relax.
 What's better than music ?

 ## Music

 Simple console command `play` can play any mp3 or .ogg files.
 Prefer .ogg as its open source v/s mp3 which I guess is a proprietary format.

 You can download YouTube  videos  with `youtube-dl <youtube url>` and then rip the audio piece with `ffmpeg`.
 To make it simple, let `ffmpeg` handle the codecs with command below